MahsaNadafi/NN-Course-Projects-CIPCE/README.md

 **School of Electrical and Computer Engineering, College of Engineering,
 University of Tehran, Tehran, Iran**

-This repository contains my assignment submissions for the **Deep Neural Networks** course offered at the University of Tehran in Fall 2022, instructed by **Dr. Ahmad Kalhor**.
+This repository contains my assignment submissions for the Neural Networks & Deep Learning course offered at the University of Tehran in Fall 2022, instructed by Dr. Ahmad Kalhor.

-The assignments cover a broad set of foundational and advanced concepts in neural networks, including **perceptrons and logistic regression, multilayer feedforward networks, optimization and regularization, convolutional neural networks (CNNs), recurrent neural networks (RNNs), and autoencoders / representation learning**.
+Across these assignments, I implemented and analyzed a wide range of modern deep-learning methods—from perceptrons and feedforward networks to CNNs for image classification, transfer learning, object detection, recurrent models for sequence prediction, transformers and BERT, and finally GANs for generative modeling.
+The course progressively covers both theoretical foundations and hands-on projects using real-world datasets.

 ---